 GIA certificates consist of a diamonds inclusion plot, as there is no similarity between the two diamonds.
 The plot of the GIA certificate ensures the worth of the diamond you are planning to buy.
 It lets you have the assurance that the diamond you are receiving is the one you have paid for.
 If you are in a fix about what clarity grade you should choose, flawless is the best and rarest clarity grade.

 Diamonds that are VS and VVS grades are great in terms of appearance and value.
 You can also invest in less expensive options that include SI2 and SI1 where inclusions can also not be seen by the naked eye.

 People often confuse diamond shape with diamond cut.
-Shape of the diamond is the outward appearance.
-When the diamond jewelers use the word cut, they are referring to reflective qualities of the diamond not their shape.
+The shape of the diamond is the outward appearance.
+When the diamond jewelers use the word cut, they are referring to reflective qualities of the diamond, not their shape.
 Quality of diamond cut is a crucial part of 4Cs of diamonds.
 A great cut provides brilliance to the diamond.
-Finish and angles of all the diamonds lets you determine the diamond's ability to handle light that results in its brilliance.
+The finish and angles of all the diamonds let you determine the diamond's ability to handle light that results in its brilliance.

 When a diamond has a good cut, light travels through it easily, adding to its spark.
 The light that is passed through the diamond because of cut is alone responsible for making the diamonds shine and increase their desirability.
 If a diamond is not cut properly, light enter through the table after reaching the facets, it leaks out from bottom or side, cutting down its brilliance.

 Many gemologists believe that best of diamond cuts are made after following a formula calculated for maximizing the brilliance.
 The formula is in the proportions of the diamond, especially in the context of how depth compares to diameter.
 If you are buying diamonds without GIA certificates, invest some time finding certified diamonds and gain some knowledge for identifying better cuts.